PlummersSoftwareLLC/Primes/PrimeHaskell/solution_2/README.md

 ### Docker

-You can also choose the easy option of running the application inside a Docker container although the Dockerfile will need to be changed to test higher register widths.
+You can also choose the easy option of running the application inside a Docker container and the Dockerfile will use the "build.sh" script file to determin whenther the hase CPU is ARM64 in which case it will compile to run with 64-bit registers, else it assumes that it is AMD64 and if it finds that it supports AVX2 then runs with 256-bit registers and if not then with 128-bit registers; other combinations are not considered as these cases fit the machines used for the leader board.

 ```
 docker build -t primes .